Environment – Ecology – Agriculture

-Our Elders deserve a healthy environment both inside and out.
+Our Elders and everyone deserve a healthy environment both inside and out.
 GVP is taking measures to ensure a healthy, toxic-free environment both within the homes we build and the air and earth outside.

 Our BIPOC Elders deserve the good health gifted to the most affluent in our country.
 Green sustainable homes without toxic chemicals, and that are healthy for the earth's environment they sit upon.

 Environmental justice is “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”
 It is achieved when everyone enjoys the same degree of protection from environmental and health hazards, and there is equal access to the decision-making process to have a healthy environment in which to live, learn, and work.